 I want to clarify why Genesis 22 unrolls the way it does.
 Isaac isn’t the sacrifice there just because “it’s the most horrific thing we can think of.”
 Abraham’s test goes far beyond that, but in order to grasp it, we have to start back in Genesis 12, and see how the events unfold, culminating with Isaac.
 Genesis 22 is thus intimately connected to the events of the preceding chapters, and if we ignore them, we misunderstand.
 This is one of those times we look so much at one tree that we miss the forest around it.
 Edit: As Ardis Parshall pointed out to me, all of this shows that the command to sacrifice Isaac in Genesis 22 was not arbitrary nor is it “out of the blue.”

-I got this note from a friend, and am posting it with permission.
-I’ve edited slightly for identity and readability.
+I got this note from a friend, who read my post on Genesis and implicit contexts, and am posting it with permission, edited slightly.
 I don’t really do sports analogies.
 While I am very active in several things, I don’t follow any teams or watch any sports.
 Everything below is from my friend, until the very end.

 Having messed up the audio recording of this fireside the first time, I repeated it over Zoom for some Seminary teachers.